Satisfactory Academic Progress Policy for Undergraduate Programs

 Appealing an Academic Dismissal

-The student may be asked to appear in person during the review process when deemed necessary by the Campus Director of Academic Affairs or request an ARB.
-The appeal process ends with the Campus Director on each campus.
+The student may be asked to appear in person during the review process when deemed necessary by the Director of Training or request an ARB.
+The appeal process ends with the Vice President.
 Appeals may result in any one of the following actions:

-A student who is denied an appeal is not eligible for reentry to the college for a period of one year.
-A student dismissed for violating satisfactory academic progress must appeal in writing to the Campus Director of Academic Affairs or the ARB for reentry (if within 3 months of dismissal) or readmission (if one year or longer).
-If applying for readmission, the student must meet with the Campus Director of Academic Affairs at least two weeks prior to the start of the term in which the student wishes to return.
-Also, any student who ceased attendance and whose grades in the last term of attendance caused him or her to not meet the standards for satisfactory academic progress must go through the same appeal process.
+A student who is denied an appeal is not eligible for reentry to the Institute for a period of one year.
+A student dismissed for violating satisfactory academic progress must appeal in writing to the Director of Training or the ARB for reentry (if within one year) or readmission (if one year or longer).
+If applying for readmission, the student must meet with the Director of Training at least two weeks prior to the start of the module in which the student wishes to return.
+Also, any student who ceased attendance and whose grades in the last module of attendance caused him or her to not meet the standards for satisfactory academic progress must go through the same appeal process.
 The appeal procedure described in the preceding section applies.
 The student must demonstrate resolution to any mitigating circumstances.

 A reentry/readmission student who is granted an appeal may be reinstated and, if otherwise eligible, may receive financial aid.
-The student will be placed on probation at the start of the next academic term or upon re-entry and may be required to meet certain additional academic conditions as specified by the Campus Director of Academic Affairs or the Academic Review Board in their decision to grant the appeal.
+The student will be placed on probation at the start of the next academic module or upon reentry and may be required to meet certain additional academic conditions as specified by the Director of Training or the Academic Review Board in their decision to grant the appeal.
 The above minimum standards for satisfactory academic progress will continue to be applied to assess the student’s academic performance.